adrianjhpc/cirrus-website/status/index.md

 #### 4 March 2019: Cirrus issues ####

 Our team are currently investigating an issue with Cirrus.
-Jobs requesting non-exclusive access to nodes seem to be going into a held state.
+Jobs requesting non-exclusive access to nodes seemed to be going into a held state.
+We have taken the affected nodes off-line and are rebooting them and will then bring them back into service.
+Other nodes are unaffected so queued jobs are continuing to run successfully on these nodes.
-We apologise for any inconvenience and will update users once we know more.
+We apologise for any inconvenience.
+We will provide a further update once all are fully restored.

 ### Recent Issues